 The big picture on speed

-Here’s an interesting place to start if you want to think about how hiring and talent has shifted in the past few years: What are the big questions that candidates are expecting recruiters to answer these days?
+Here’s an interesting place to start if you want to think about how modern tech recruiting and talent has shifted in the past few years: What are the big questions that candidates are expecting recruiters to answer these days?

 According to a conversation I had with William Tincup of RecruitingDaily earlier this week, they would be: